An Iranian Perspective (now multiple perspectives)

 • On 26 January 2026, during an ice storm that massively disrupted even public transportation in Berlin, I randomly met a woman on a platform from Egypt who had overlapping education with my own (Chicago and Hertie School).
 She told me (at first reluctantly) that the Iranian revolution was seen as the US having gotten tired of the Shah, and now the current problems are seen as the US interfering again.
 OK, so this was a narrative I had never heard before, that the US was part of the Iranian revolution.

 Again, the fact that narratives exist doesn't make them truths.
-But for everyone like me trying to get their head around this amazing part of the world, I hope being exposed to a few perspectives helps.
+I'm not supporting any of these narratives, I don't know enough.
+Rather, I'm reporting what people are saying, and being told.
+For everyone like me trying to get their head around this amazing part of the world, I hope being exposed to a few more directly-informed perspectives helps that process.

 Comments